Treatment for vaginal dryness, thinning skin, itchiness, painful sex, frequent UTIs, and urgency.

 Why is it important to restore the normal balance of bacteria in the vagina?

-The hormone estrogen is naturally produced by your body and allows good bacteria in the vagina to thrive.
-But falling estrogen levels in peri-menopausal and menopausal women can cause a shift in vaginal PH.
-More specifically, your body struggles to balance the levels of good bacteria (lactobacilli) and bad bateria (E. coli) in your vagina.
-And since your vagina is located close to your urethra, E. coli can enter the urinary system and cause infection.
-But you can prevent this with vaginal estrogen.
-Vaginal estrogen works with your body to help the good bacteria thrive again - and this can prevent UTIs.
+The hormone estrogen is naturally produced by your body and allows beneficial bacteria (such as Lactobacillus) in the vagina to thrive.
+But falling estrogen levels in peri-menopausal and menopausal women can diminish the levels of Lactobacillus.
+As a result, the levels of bacteria such as E. coli can increase.
+And since your vagina is located close to your urethra, bacteria such as E. coli can enter the urinary system and cause infection.

 Why is it important to keep the vaginal skin healthy?